Updated: Feb 7, 2026

 While private equity dominates access to high-growth category leaders, individual investors can apply the same rigorous analysis when exceptional companies become available through IPOs.
 This portfolio uses a systematic 4-filter framework that typically surfaces just 1 exceptional investment every 1-2 years—patience becomes competitive advantage.

-The goal: Build concentrated positions in 3-5 category leaders, allowing time for these businesses to compound and deliver transformational returns.
+The goal: Build concentrated positions in 3-5 infrastructure category leaders, allowing time for these businesses to compound and deliver transformational returns.
 Every decision is documented—wins, losses, and lessons learned.

 Four-filter system requiring strong performance across all criteria.
 Subjective assessments, not objective ratings or recommendations.